angelacummings/angelacummings.github.io/_musings/On-the-Rocks.md

 But back to our hero.
-What science has just admitted t us (seven years later!) is that out there on the frigid edge, this baby got a fire inside!
+What science has just admitted to us (albeit seven years later) is that out there on the frigid edge, this baby got a fire inside!